VirtusLab/scala-cli/examples/scala-versions/README.md

 Using Scala version: 2\.12\..*
 -->

-# When should I provie a full version of scala?
+# When should I provide a full version of scala?

-For protyping, scrittping and other usces that does not require to run code multiple times in the future proving version is not required.
+For prototyping, scripting and other use cases that does not require to run code multiple times in the future proving version is not required.

-Scala is source and bianry compatible within each major version (e.g. `2.12.x` or `3.1.x`) so providing version in `eopch.major` form (e.g. `2.12`, `2.13` or `3.1`) should be perfectly fine for most uscases.
-When your Scala code contains more advanced features that may be more sensitve for changes in minor version (e.g. from `2.13.4` to `2.13.5`) we recomend using complete Scala version.
+Scala is source and binary compatible within each major version (e.g. `2.12.x` or `3.1.x`) so providing version in `eopch.major` form (e.g. `2.12`, `2.13` or `3.1`) should be perfectly fine for most use cases.
+When your Scala code contains more advanced features that may be more sensitive for changes in minor version (e.g. from `2.13.4` to `2.13.5`) we recommend using complete Scala version.